rrijal1/epp_final_project/README.md

 # How to use the Code

 Please clone the repo.
 You would need to :
-- Go to the folder and run `conda-develop .` .
+- Go to the folder and run `conda-develop .`
 - Run `pytask`.

-One would need some familiarity with pytask to be able to run the code, which has been written on python.
+The codes have been written on python.

 # The Organization